Last Updated on December 6, 2025 by Emma Fajcz | Published: March 3, 2022

 Italy may be known as a wine destination, but even we locals love to taste a creative cocktail or two.
-And these cocktail bars in Florence are the best places in Tuscany to do just that.
+If at the end of a long day of wandering Florence’s museums you’d rather have an icy cocktail rather than a rich Tuscan red wine, no need to feel bad.
+Here are 5 essential cocktail bars in Florence that are the best places in Tuscany to do just that!

 Cocktails in Florence: A Brief History